MPRogrammer1212/Simple-Product-Manager/README.md

 ## Features
 - Add products and generate unique serial for them or delete them.
-- x

-## About page in app
-there is a about page in the app that explain what is app and how to use it. you can install now and check it
+- Sell products and and manage product sales

 ## Some images of application environment
 | Home Page | Menu | Notes | Programs Page | Filters |